 Place Dahlia tubers in a light, warm place to sprout.
-They should be misted with a spray – bottle of water in order to avoid them drying out in February.
+They should be misted with a spray – a bottle of water in order to avoid them drying out in February.
 Lily bulbs can be planted in pots for flowers this summer.
 Move them onto the patio when in flower and enjoy the blooms!
 It’s worth to protect the blossoms from rain or snow – place the sheet of glass or Perspex on bricks piles.

-Now, keep an eye on hardy annuals and sow them in pots or modules to provide the color.
+Now, keep an eye on hardy annuals and sow them in pots or modules to provide the colour.
 You’d really need to find a light, warm spot to place gladiolus corms pointed in seed trays or boxes.
 This will assure an earlier show.
 Don’t forget to check if outdoor protective coverings are still in place.

 By the way, some perennials can be left for winter interest, so cut them back the same as deciduous ornamental grasses and continue to deadhead winter pansies or other winter bedding plants.
 Cut off old leaves of hellebores that produce flowers from ground level in order to expose them and remove possible foliar diseases.
 Remove dead leaves from around the basal rosettes of alpine plants to prevent rooting.
 It’s essential to plant pansies in a different place each year.
 It can be threatening to let stored tubers of plants to dry out.

 At the end of February encourage new growth by pruning back the stems of pot – grown overwintered fuchsias and putting them in a warm place.
-The pleasure of preparing beds for new roses is coming soon if there’s good conditions and avoid wet days or frozen ground.
+The pleasure of preparing beds for new roses is coming soon if there are good conditions and avoid wet days or frozen ground.
 Wondering about new plants for your garden?
 Firstly, test your soil for pH and nutrient levels.

 Check whether compost in containers feels dry and needs watering, aim to keep pots moist, but not wet.